A Burlesque of Love & Sex

 The first scene is irrational—intentionally—people may miss the significance of each point being negated by the next— But it’s most important— the psychological portent … is big — & new —”

-Although she worried that the “Love-Sex Review” would confuse people, Loy was convinced that its insights were important.
-She she hoped it would amuse, cajole, and enlighten her audience, providing new insights into the age-old problems of love and sex.
+Although she worried that the “Love-Sex Review” would confuse people, Loy was convinced that its insights were important and thought the public capable of grasping its “psychological portent.”
+She hoped Sacred Prostitute would amuse, cajole, and enlighten her audience, providing new insights into the age-old problems of love and sex.

-The Sacred Prostitute suggests that commercial interests control the game of love and even the most free-thinking, avant-garde performers can’t break out of the plot. …Except for the fact that Loy stages the entire enterprise in order to analyze it, get a purchase on it, and simultaneously amuse and enlighten her audience about the predicament we’re all in together.
-Loy is not so much attacking us for our naivite, bourgeois values, and conventional tastes, as she is letting us in on the joke.
-So maybe avant-garde theater isn’t ineffectual—that is, as long as it trusts its audience to be smart enough to get the joke.
+The Sacred Prostitute suggests that commercial interests control the game of love and even the most free-thinking, avant-garde performers can’t break out of the plot.
+Nevertheless, Loy stages the entire enterprise in order to analyze it, get a purchase on it, and simultaneously amuse and enlighten her audience about the predicament we’re all in together.
+In this way, she doesn’t simply objectify her audiences as in Futurist theater, but gives them agency and respects their intelligence, trusting them to enjoy the entertainment and grasp its critique of larger social structures.
+Rather than attacking the audience for their naiveté, bourgeois values, and conventional tastes, Loy lets them in on the joke.